 Changes to planning rules made to improve road safety and reduce driver distraction.

-Alpine resort development assessments are governed by the State Environmental Planning Policy (Kosciuszko National Park-Alpine Resorts) 2007 (the Alpine SEPP).
+Alpine resort development assessments are governed by Chapter 4 of the State Environmental Planning Policy (Precincts-Regional 2021).

 Building regulation and certification are important parts of the planning system in New South Wales.